PhilipYip1988/vmware-workstation-installation-guide/readme.md

 <img src='./images/img_036.png' alt='img_036' width='600'/>

-The VM will attempt to launch however will be unable to access the virtual monitor kernel module vmmon because it is blocked by Secure Boot:
+The Windows 11 Guest will attempt to launch however will be unable to access the virtual monitor kernel module vmmon because it is blocked by Secure Boot:

 <img src='./images/img_037.png' alt='img_037' width='600'/>